 No Internet?
 Several dispensaries/delivery services are listed in Magazines available at most liquor/ convenience stores.
 No luck there?
 Try the phonebook, or ask a friend.

 In general, look for these symbols: 420, Green Cross, Marijuana Leaf insignia, MMJ (Medical Marijuana) or the word Canna (for Cannabis) contained in a business name.

-Once you’ve found a collective you’d like to visit, grab your RECOMMENDATION and a VALID STATE ID, and lets go!
+Once you’ve found a collective you’d like to visit, grab your RECOMMENDATION, or State Registry Certificate (as applicable) and a VALID STATE ID, and lets go!